rome/tools/website/src/docs/guides/getting-started.md

 ## CI Setup

-If you're using Node.js, the recommended way to run Rome in CI is to use [your favourite package manager](/docs/#installation).
+If you're using Node.js, the recommended way to run Rome in CI is to use [your favourite package manager](/docs/getting-started#installation).
 This ensures that your CI pipeline uses the same version of Rome as you do inside of the editor or when running local CLI commands.

 If you are working on a project that isn't using Node.js, then the best way to integrate Rome into your CI is to use the [setup-rome](https://github.com/rome/setup-rome#usage) GitHub Action or install the [standalone executable](/standalone-executable).

-## Next Steps {data-toc-exclude}
+## Next Steps

 Success!
 You’re now ready to use Rome. 🥳

-* Learn more about how to use and configure the [formatter](/docs/#formatter)
+* Learn more about how to use and configure the [formatter](/docs/formatter)
-* Learn more about how to use and configure the [linter](/docs/#linter)
+* Learn more about how to use and configure the [linter](/docs/linter)
-* Get familiar with the [CLI options](/docs/#cli)
+* Get familiar with the [CLI options](/docs/cli)
-* Get familiar with the [configuration options](/docs/#romejson)
+* Get familiar with the [configuration options](/docs/configuration)
 * Join our [community on Discord](https://discord.gg/rome)